pshihn/shihn.ca/posts/2020/roughjs-algorithms.md

 <a name="svg"></a>
 ## SVG Paths

-SVG [Paths](https://developer.mozilla.org/en-US/docs/Web/SVG/Tutorial/Paths) are very powerful and can be used to create all sorts of amazing drawings, which also makes them a but tricky to work with.
+SVG [Paths](https://developer.mozilla.org/en-US/docs/Web/SVG/Tutorial/Paths) are very powerful and can be used to create all sorts of amazing drawings, which also makes them a bit tricky to work with.

-RoughJS parses the path and normalized the path into only three operations: **Move**, **Line**, and **Cubic Curve**. ([path-data-parser](https://github.com/pshihn/path-data-parser)).
-Once normalized the shape can be draw using techniques described above to draw lines and curves.
+RoughJS parses the path and normalizes the path into only three operations: **Move**, **Line**, and **Cubic Curve**. ([path-data-parser](https://github.com/pshihn/path-data-parser)).
+Once normalized, the shape can be drawn using techniques described above to draw lines and curves.

-The [points-on-path](https://github.com/pshihn/points-on-path) package combines the path normalization and curve point sampling to estimate the approproate points on the path.
+The [points-on-path](https://github.com/pshihn/points-on-path) package combines the path normalization and curve point sampling to estimate the appropriate points on the path.

 Following is rough estimation of points for the path `M240,100c50,0,0,125,50,100s0,-125,50,-150s175,50,50,100s-175,50,-300,0s0,-125,50,-100s0,125,50,150s0,-100,50,-100`